 Standard ETFs can replicate an index by simply buying the same stocks in the same proportion as the underlying index.
-If the Dow has "X" amount of "ABC" company in it, then a standard ETF like DIA will also have "X" amount of "ABC" company in it.
+For example, if the Dow has "X" amount of "ABC" company in it, then a standard ETF like DIA will also have "X" amount of "ABC" company in it.

 The single-day returns of this ETF are measured from one net asset value (NAV) calculation to the next.
-These daily returns compound, and that means the returns over a period of time won't necessarily be the same as those single day results.
+These daily returns compound; that means the returns over a period won't necessarily be the same as those single-day results.